BioinformaticsClubPurdue/BCP-Website/README.md

 ### How to develop

 Pull repo to local, and run `yarn dev` (or `npm run dev`).
 Submit changes through pull requests, and will automatically deployed to Netlify.

+This repo also has support for ESlint and Prettier.
+The recommended way to work on this repo is with Visual Studio Code, with the ESLint and Prettier extensions installed.